alchian/Find-car-lines/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to adjust the intest of region by speed of the car.

-Another potential improvement could be to ...